MetaMask/metamask-docs/CONTRIBUTING.md

 specifications from [`MetaMask/api-specs`](https://github.com/MetaMask/api-specs) (MetaMask-specific methods) and [`ethereum/execution-apis`](https://github.com/ethereum/execution-apis) (standard Ethereum methods).
-The site renders documentation for each of these methods based on the specification, and displays an interactive module to test the methods in your browser.
+The site renders documentation for each method based on the specification, and displays an interactive module to test the methods in your browser.

 ### Update `MetaMask/api-specs`